-Information and Media Technology (IMT)
+Information Technology (IT)

-Information and Media Technology (IMT) is responsible for providing strategy, training, service, and information to APU faculty, staff, and students in the area of technology.
+Information Technology (IT) is responsible for providing strategy, training, service, and information to APU faculty, staff, and students in the area of technology.
 The support desk provides assistance with online accounts and wireless connection.
-Please visit apu.edu/imt/ or call (626) 815-5050 for more information on IMT services.
+Please visit apu.edu/it/ or call (626) 815-5050 for more information on IMT services.